To prevent the spread of disease among the general animal population, SAIF provides its own animal housing. Read more about our housing services.

 Husbandry of animals is provided by ULAR

-For animals being imaged using radioactive materials, two special rooms are provided to allow the radioactivity to decay safely.
+For animals being imaged using radioactive materials, a designated holding room is provided to allow the radioactivity to decay safely.
 The SAIF staff monitors the radioactivity.
 It is the responsibility of the investigator to provide for husbandry during this decay period, as ULAR will not handle radioactive animals.
-Typically for PET pharmaceuticals, this period is only 24 hours.
-In case of questions, address them to Dr. Richard Freifelder.
+Typically for 18F-labelled reagents, this period is only 24 hours.
+In case of questions, address them to Eric Blankenmeyer.

 Personnel access to all SAIF housing areas is granted on an "as needed" basis.
 All questions regarding housing, access, length of stay, etc., in SAIF housing should be addressed to: